drazdra/UNN/README.md

 Of course, i call it a "color traits cloud" only as a *simplification*, because in reality, it includes everything that typically comes *with* colors in text too.

-So, the model is not "stupid" to mix up or forget the color of our hare.
+The model is not "stupid" to mix up or forget the color of our hare.
 It just *works* this way - by pulling the probable *compatible* tokens, and compatible they are primarily because of their common usage combinations, which are encoded in the traits.

 Let's play more.
 In a European context, "white" is tightly related to "purity" (snow, wedding rituals, innocence, etc.).
 Let's test that too: